cmu-16-180/assignment_1/README.md

 ### Step 1: run the YOLO model on the image

-Update `solution_yolo.py` to run YOLO on the model, an then ask it to annotate the image for you.
+Update `submission_yolo.py` to run YOLO on the model, an then ask it to annotate the image for you.
 Once you return the annotated image, you'll see detection boxes with class names and confidence levels on them.

 ### Step 2: find the target object

-Update your solution to search through the YOLO results to find the object of interest (see `solution_yolo.py` comments for details).
+Update your solution to search through the YOLO results to find the object of interest (see `submission_yolo.py` comments for details).
 While testing your implementation, we recommend printing the results you find.
 Your final task is to return the results so that the autograder passes.

+### Autograder

+After you're happy with your implementation, run the autograder to check that you haven't missed anything critical.
+This is the same autograder tests that we will run for grading.
 * Windows: `python assignment_1\autograder_yolo.py`
 * MacOS: `mjpython assignment_1/autograder_yolo.py`